-The iconic Le Mans-winning D-type becomes the third Continuation vehicle to come out of the Jaguar Classic workshops, after Lightweight E-type and XKSS.
+Our first Le Mans-winning legend, Jaguar C-type becomes the fourth Continuation vehicle to come out of Jaguar Classic Works after D-Type, XKSS and Lightweight E-type.

 Jaguar Classic is re-starting production of the iconic D-type race car in Coventry, 62 years after the last example was built in 1956.
 The first Jaguar D-type to be assembled by Jaguar Classic, an engineering prototype, will make its world debut at the Salon Retromobile show in Paris this week.